Dpdl-io/DpdlEngine/README.md

 	- The 'DpdlClient' console application that allows to execute a set of commands for interacting with the core DpdlEngine

-	- Dpdl scripting engine with API libraries
+	- Dpdl scripting engine with API libraries (Support for Embedded C, Python, OCaml)

-	- Example DpdlPacket scripts (located in ./DpdlPackets/ and ./DpdlLibs/ folder)
+	- Example Dpdl scripts (located in ./DpdlPackets/ and ./DpdlLibs/ folder)

 	- Example DpdlPacket (dpdl_PHONEBOOK.dpdl) with corresponding
 	  Dpdl code definition file